notarealdeveloper/wnix/README.md

 # wnix

-Unix kernel for software 2.0
+Unix coreutils for software 2.0